behenate/wdi-python-wiet/README.md

-### Solutions for the WDI "Wstęp Do Informatyki" course on AGH UST.
+### Solutions for the WDI "Introduction To Computer Science" course on AGH UST.